guiblanchet/bioquant/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the lab!
-        content: Take a look at what we're working on...
+        content: Take a look at who we are...
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: neige.jpg
             filters:
               brightness: 0.7
           position: right